 However, it is very important that you do not use tap water in a Neti Pot or the NeilMed without boiling it first.
 A fatal, brain-eating amoeba that lives in water can enter the body through the sinuses and make its way to the brainstem.
 Boiling the water sterilizes it and makes it safe for use.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 To make an appointment with Dr. Lewis or any of our ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.